-MCT 210 Operations Management 3 Credits
+MCT 211 Operations Management 3 Credits

 Production is the creation of goods.
 Operations management is the action that puts value into goods and services by changing inputs into outputs.
 This course is a study of these activities: design of goods and services, job design, material requirement planning and managing quality.
 At the end of the course the student will have an understanding of how the company makes their managment decisions.
-Prerequisite: MT 115A
+Prerequisite: MCT 115 measurement tools, optical comparators, vision systems, and coordinate measurement machines (CMM) will also be covered.